 The unsafest thing to do with a check engine light on is to keep driving or panic.
 Avoid driving as much as possible.
 But to understand better, the light could be an indication of:

 - A faulty gas cap

 - Damaged spark plug and others

-With these outlined problems, assess the situation when your check engine light turns on, and if you need any repairs, our experts are waiting for you at 26th Street Auto Center today!
+With these outlined problems, assess the situation when your check engine light turns on, and if you need a check engine light test, our experts are waiting for you at 26th Street Auto Center today!